 In 1867, when Custer was stationed at the fort, but off a military campaign, he got the news that cholera had broken out at the fort where his beloved wife Libby was waiting for him.

-Fearing for her safety, he selected an escort of his finest horsemen, turned over the 7th Cavalry to another officer, and the men rode back to the fort as fast as the could.
+Fearing for her safety, he selected an escort of his finest horsemen, turned over the 7th Cavalry to another officer, and the men rode back to the fort as fast as they could.
 Though he arrived to find Libby in good health, Custer was later court-martialed for deserting his unit and was relieved of command for one year.
 Perhaps this emotionally charged event has become a “place memory” haunting.

 Interestingly, when these dark riders “appear” upon the parade grounds, different people sense them in different ways.

 Some witnesses both see and hear the troops, but even more report that they can either see them or hear them, but not both.
-Those that hear them often hear various sounds, including the sound of thundering hoofs, as well as voices and the metallic jingle that accompanies horsemen.
+Those who hear them often hear various sounds, including the sound of thundering hoofs and voices and the metallic jingle that accompanies horsemen.

-Custer House – What was formerly known as Quarters 24, this structure is one of four original buildings left from the original post and has been in continual use since it was built.
-Made from native limestone from the area, the building is structurally similar to the original set of officer’s quarters that George Armstrong Custer and his wife, Libby, lived in from 1866 to 1867.
-Alas, the actual building, located near the Custer House, that the Lieutenant lived in has long ago burned down.
+Custer House – What was formerly known as Quarters 24, is one of four original buildings left from the original post and has been in continual use since it was built.
+Made from native limestone from the area, the building is structurally similar to the original set of officer’s quarters that George Armstrong Custer and his wife, Libby, lived from 1866 to 1867.
+The actual building, located near the Custer House, that the Lieutenant lived in has long ago burned down.
 Today, Quarters 24 stands as a museum exhibiting life at the fort in the late 1860s.

 Haunting reports from this house first began in 1855, when the fort was hit by a cholera epidemic that claimed many lives.
 Immediately, the ghostly spirits were blamed on those who had died of the horrible disease.